Mutually Unbiased Bases in Composite Dimensions -- A Review: Conceptual history of MU bases

 which implies that the operators $U$ and $V$ are maximally incompatible, i.e., their eigenstates form orthonormal bases and come with pairwise constant overlaps, Eq.~\eqref{eq: completeMUsetfor(d+1)}.
 When $d$ is a prime number, suitable products of $U$ and $V$ form a basis of the bounded operators ${\cal B}(\mathbb{C}^{d})$ acting on the space $\mathbb{C}^{d}$, and their eigenstates define a set of $\left(d+1\right)$ MU bases (see Sec.~\ref{subsec:Maximally-commuting-unitary}).
 A finite-dimensional equivalent of the relation Eq.~\eqref{eq: Dirac delta} exists for the eigenstates of $U$ and $V$, which goes hand in hand with interpreting them as $d$ eigenstates of finite displacements and of momentum boosts, respectively.
 It becomes plain to see that the Fourier transformation underpins the concept of mutual unbiasedness in both finite- and infinite-dimensional spaces.

-In the same year, the triple of MU bases formed by the eigenstates of the Pauli matrices in $\mathbb{C}^{2}$ is highlighted by Schlögl \citep{schlogl60}.
+Also in 1962, Schlögl \citep{schlogl60} points out that the eigenstates of the Pauli matrices in $\mathbb{C}^{2}$ form a triple of MU bases.
 In a finite-dimensional setting, he searches for non-commuting observables which are pairwise ``informations-fremd'' (``information-agnostic''), a concept which captures the idea of mutual unbiasedness while avoiding confusion with the notion of ``complementary'' observables.
 It is shown that no more than two observables with this property can exist in dimensions $d>2$—by allowing \emph{Hermitian} operators only, he misses the fact that the eigenbases of \emph{unitary }operators may also form sets of states which are ``informations-fremd''.
 In dimension $d=2$, however, he identifies the triple of MU bases associated with the three observables corresponding to orthogonal spin components which are, of course, both Hermitian and unitary.

 Hadamard's influential paper generated a large body of research limited to matrices with real elements only, although Sylvester's earlier work allowed for complex matrix elements of modulus one.
 Historically speaking, a more accurate naming convention would be to call ``complex Hadamard matrices'' \emph{Sylvester matrices}, and to reserve the label \emph{Hadamard matrices }to those with real entries only.\emph{ }In 1962, Butson \citep{butson62} brought Sylvester's \emph{complex} Hadamard matrices back to the fold, by initiating the study of complex-valued Hadamard matrices with entries given by finite roots of unity (cf. Sec.~\ref{subsec:MU-butson-type}).